 There is also ample policy advice in DFAT to support our codes of professional ethics and to help us resolve common ethical dilemmas.

-This advice includes the department's Conduct and Ethics Manual, DFAT Administrative Circulars, the Financial Management Manual, the Human Resources Manual, as well as direct advice from relevant policy areas to aid our decision-making.
+This advice includes the department’s Conduct and Ethics Manual, DFAT Administrative Circulars, the Financial Management Manual, the Human Resources Manual, as well as direct advice from relevant policy areas to aid our decision-making.
 There will always be situations that the various policy guidelines and circulars do not cover.
-There will be times when we must apply our own judgment and our knowledge of the APS Values and relevant Codes of Conduct to a particular situation and decide for ourselves what the best course of action is.
-When faced with conflicting ethical principles in a situation that is not covered by existing policy, the answer is often to refer to an overriding principle, such as "preserving the consistency and integrity of existing policy" or "protecting the good reputation of the department".
+There will be times when we must apply our own judgment and our knowledge of the APS Values and Employment Principles and relevant Codes of Conduct to a particular situation and decide for ourselves what the best course of action is.
+When faced with conflicting ethical principles in a situation that is not covered by existing policy, the answer is often to refer to an overriding principle, such as “preserving the consistency and integrity of existing policy” or “protecting the good reputation of the department”.

 For example, the natural approach taken by staff in conduct, conditions of service or staffing policy areas is to "universalise" an option, and to ask themselves: "what if this decision were applied to everyone?
 Would it set a precedent that we would not want to repeat?
 Does the decision undermine an existing policy position that we want to maintain?"
 This might be called the "Administrative Circular test": how would our proposed decision look as the basis of an Administrative Circular providing guidance to future conduct for all staff?

 Another way to choose the right option is to ask yourself the "newspaper question".
 How might this decision be interpreted and portrayed by a critical outside observer, such as journalist?
 Even if nothing dishonest is intended, what effect might an unfavourable perception of this decision have on the good reputation of the department?

 Both approaches involve the need to stand back from our choices and see them as part of a bigger picture.